mr-goce/demo-new/README-ALL.md

 │ ├── templates
 │ └── (other chart files)
 └── .github
   └── workflows
+  └── ci-workflow.yml
+  └── cd-workflow.yml
-└── ci-cd.yml
+  └── cicd-developer-workflow.yml

 ### Infrastructure

 The `infrastructure` directory contains Terraform code used to set up and manage the Azure resources required for the project.
 This includes the AKS cluster and any necessary Azure resources like Storage Accounts, Key Vaults, etc.
 This is parametarized stucture for dev, stg and main environments.
-User can deploy Azure resources using his laptop or using gihub actions workflows
+User can deploy Azure resources using his laptop or using gihub actions workflows `ci-workflow.yml` and `cd-workflow.yml`

 #### Terraform Overview